Yuppie Psycho: Production

-Gameplay from the Yuppie Psycho, showcasing its retro pixel art style and an influence of anime and manga.
+Gameplay from the Yuppie Psycho, showcasing its retro, top-down, 2D pixel art style and an influence of anime and manga.

 Yuppie Psycho was developed by Baroque Decay a team from France and Spain.
 Prior to developing Yuppie Psycho, the developer Baroque Decay created the game The Count Lucanor which they said focused on developing the game mechanics first that worked in previous attempts at game, and set ourselves the constrains of working only with them.
 The group began work on Yuppie Psycho next hoping to make something more ambitious in size and narrative.
 The group decided to apply what they learned from The Count Lucanor and make a game that had an easy to read title, a more empathetic playable character, and identifiable setting.
 The group discussed various influences of office setting in the game, The Crowd (1928), The Apartment (1960), Brazil (1985), The Matrix (1999), and for the dark humor of films like Gremlins 2 (1990), Hudsucker Proxy (1994) and Joe Versus the Volcano (1990).
 The developers made Yuppie Psycho into a horror and comedy themed-game, finding it allowed greater freedom for game design the plots rhythm.

 Yuppie Psycho was made from a home-made engine.
-While developed in Spain and France, the game features a retro pixel art style showcasing an influence of anime and manga styles.
+While developed in Spain and France, the game features a retro, top-down, 2D pixel art style showcasing an influence of anime and manga styles.
 Unlike The Count Lucanor which featured remixes of classical music, the game had music from Michael "Garoad" Kelly who reached out to them for their new project from the beginning.
 Kelly stated he reached out after playing The Count Lucanor, and was excited to create a game with "a musical atmosphere that would flow well with the tonal shifts of the game—the softer tracks having a subtle layer of unease to them that would naturally transition to eerie and horrific."